CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Do not strive for perfect notes.
 That will slow you down.
 Besides, what is perfect?

+### A Note on Repetition

+As you repeat a section at the same speed, your writing will improve, then plateau, then degrade.
+Stop when it plateaus, ***usually within 5 repetitions***.

+“Anything that is dull and uninteresting is of doubtful pedagogic value.
+Also, excessive repetition generally results in progressive deterioration of the outlines practiced.” — Gregg Shorthand Functional Method Teachers Handbook (1936), from [stenophile.com](www.stenophile.com) .

+Vary the speed.
+Slow helps precision.
+Speed helps fluency and reduces hesitation.
+You need both.
+Play with the speed and see what happens.
+Our brains and bodies remember the first and final repeats more than the middle ones.
+They should be as fast as possible without losing readability.

+Working on difficult areas, slow and then fast, works better than repeating the entire passage.
+[8 Things Top Practicers Do Differently](https://bulletproofmusician.com/8-things-top-practicers-do-differently/)

 ### Graph Paper

 Graph paper can help you practice correct sizing, especially for horizontal lines.
 It can also backfire and make you try to be too perfect.

-Consider using it for copying at first a precision drills when needed, but not as a regular practice.
+Use it for precision drills when needed, but not as a regular practice.

 ### Four Column Method for Copying

-This method works well while you are at the copying stage, and later for penmanship practice, or if you cannot take dictation.
+This method works well while you are at the copying stage, and later for penmanship practice, and when you cannot take dictation.
 It also helps you build hand speed separate from brain speed.

 It will not, however, help you build speed.
 I speak from experience.
+Only dictation will do that.

 Make four columns by dividing two pages into two columns each, so you can see all at the same time.
 Copy the passage from the book into the first column.
-If you are creating your own material, write your first attempt in the first column.
-Do not go to the margin; you will need space for corrections.
+Aim for a slightly uncomfortable speed, at which your notes are readable and follow the rules, but are not perfect.
+If you are creating your own material, write your first attempt in the first column and leave room for corrections.

 Check your work and make corrections.
-Choose a few words you struggled with, copy them a few times, then copy the passage again.
-Aim for a slightly uncomfortable speed, at which your notes are readable and follow the rules, but are not perfect.
+Choose a few outlines you struggled with, copy them a few times, then copy the passage again.

 Then copy from the first column to the second, check your work, make corrections, and practice difficult sections.
 Then copy from the second column to the third, and the third to the forth.
 Check your work, make corrections, and practice difficult sections after each copy.

 The 1st column needs to be accurate, since it will be the model for the others.
 Accurate means readable and following the rules, not perfect penmanship.
-Go as slow as needed to reach this level.
+Go as slow as needed to reach this level, but no slower.

 Speed up a bit for the 2nd column.
 Counter-intuitively, shorthand is easier to write neatly with a bit of speed.